Flora

 Bildetekst hentes fra tittel i slideshow

-Many of the plants we encounter on our excursions were previously important everyday ingredients.
-Fresh angelica shoots (Angelica archangelica) were an important source of vitamin C in the early summer.
-The angelica was peeled and eaten like rhubarb, or placed on some glass and served as a vegetable with fish.
-Siberian chives (Allium schoenoprasum) were used to make “løkhau”: boiled fishhead stuffed with chives and liver.
+Many of the plants you may encounter on your hike were once important ingredients in everyday households.
+The young shoots of angelica (Angelica archangelica) were an essential source of vitamin C in the early summer.
+The angelica was peeled and eaten like rhubarb, or preserved in jars and served as a vegetable together with fish.
+Siberian chives (Allium schoenoprasum) were used to make “løkhau”: boiled fish heads stuffed with chives and liver.
 Common butterwort (Pinguicula vulgaris) was used to make long milk, by pouring milk over the leaves and letting it stand for a day or so.
-This gave the milk a more pudding-like consistency and a longer life.
-Leaves from common lady’s mantle (Alchemilla vulgaris) were used as bandages to clean infected wounds, and bark from downy birch (Betula pubescens) was used to waterproof traditional Sámi beak boots and leather clothes.
-Rootstocks from roseroots (Rhodiola rosea) were collected and given to the cows in early spring, when the animals needed vitamin C. The local names for roseroot are “calf dance” and “calf grass”.
+This gave the milk a more pudding-like consistency and making it last longer.
+Leaves of common lady’s mantle (Alchemilla vulgaris) were applied as natural bandages to clean infected wounds, while bark from the downy birch (Betula pubescens) was used to waterproof traditional Sámi beak boots and leather clothes.
+Rootstocks from roseroots (Rhodiola rosea) were collected and fed to the cows in early spring, when the animals needed extra vitamin C. The local names for roseroot include “calf dance” and “calf grass”.

 Fauna